Turn your less than perfect macarons into these rich and indulgent brownie cookies!! It’s a truly easy and customizable recipe.

 Brownie texture and look might vary slightly depending on whether you used all macaron flour, or how much all-purpose flour you’ve added.

-- Cookies made with macaron flour and all-purpose flour didn’t spread as much and had a crinkly top.
+- Cookies made with macaron flour and all-purpose flour (left) didn’t spread as much and had a crinkly top.

 Both variations tasted delicious though!